Toy Story (franchise): Toy Story Toons (2011–2012)

-In 2011, Pixar started releasing short animated films to supplement the Toy Story films, called Toy Story Toons.
-The shorts pick up where Toy Story 3 has left off, with Woody, Buzz, and Andy's other toys finding a new home at Bonnie's.
-So far, three shorts have been released; Hawaiian Vacation, Small Fry, and Partysaurus Rex.
-Another short, titled Mythic Rock, was in development in 2013, but was never released.
+A series of shorts consisting of three theatrical short films: Hawaiian Vacation (2011), Small Fry (2011) and Partysaurus Rex (2012).

 Forky Asks a Question (2019–2020)

-A series of shorts named Forky Asks a Question for Disney+, with the new character Forky from Toy Story 4 (voiced by Tony Hale), was released on the launch date of the service on November 12, 2019.
+A series of shorts titled Forky Asks a Question for Disney+, with the new character Forky from Toy Story 4 (voiced by Tony Hale), was released on the launch date of the service on November 12, 2019.